wp-plugins/spectacula-threaded-comments/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =
-*	Very minor fix for ie6.
-Seems I was a little over zealous trying to fix a hasLayout bug.
-Should be good now.
-If IE6 is importatnt to you the upgrade otherwise just leave it.
+* Not really required that you upgrade.
+Just added a single element to make it easier to translate this plug-in.

 = 1.0 =
 * Not many changes from the internal version no urgency in the upgrade.